radius-project/radius/docs/content/user-guides/tutorials/webapp/webapp-overview/index.md

 ## Website frontend

-The example website (`todoapp`) is a single-page-application (SPA) with a Node.JS backend.
+The example website (`todoapp`) is a containerized single-page-application (SPA) with a Node.JS backend.
 The SPA sends requests HTTP requests to the Node.JS backend to read and store *todo* items.

 The website listens on port 3000 for HTTP requests.